What Happens To Wasted Energy

 Beyond Efficiency: The Concept of Energy Recovery

-While reducing wasted energy is paramount, efforts are also underway to recover and reuse some of this "lost" energy.
-This involves capturing waste heat from industrial processes or power plants and using it for other purposes, such as heating buildings or generating electricity.
+While reducing wasted energy is essential, efforts are also underway to recover and reuse some of this "lost" energy.
+Here's the thing — this involves capturing waste heat from industrial processes or power plants and using it for other purposes, such as heating buildings or generating electricity.
 This approach, known as energy recovery or waste heat recovery, offers a pathway toward greater energy sustainability.

 Frequently Asked Questions (FAQ)